First Filipino hotel brand opens abroad

-Hotel101 Global Holdings Corp., a subsidiary of listed property developer DoubleDragon Corp., has become the first Filipino homegrown hotel brand to operate overseas with the official opening of Hotel101-Madrid.
+Hotel101 Global Holdings Corp., a subsidiary of listed property developer DoubleDragon Corp., has become the first Filipino homegrown hotel brand to operate overseas with the official opening of Hotel101-Madrid on 10 March 2026.

 The company announced on Tuesday that the 680-room property is expected to begin generating recurring revenue, thereby strengthening the company’s global growth strategy.